learnrelay/learnrelay/content/introduction/get-started.md

 ## GraphQL Endpoint

 Normally, Relay requires you to set up a GraphQL server on your own.
 However, for the sake of convenience, we already prepared the GraphQL server and set it up properly for you!
-Therefore, you can start working on Relay without worrying about the GraphQL server.
+This means you can start working on Relay without worrying about configuring your own GraphQL server.

 <!-- __INJECT_GRAPHQL_ENDPOINT__ -->